-Urgent Care Center - Coming in February/March 2020
+Urgent Care Center - Coming Early 2020

 Estes Park Health will lease space in the Alarado Business Park, on the corner of US Highway 34 and Steamer Drive across from Stanley Village, for the new Urgent Care Center.